kaelding/live_ios/README.md

 ### Modify the project configurations

-1. For macOs, open Terminal, navigate to the `live_audio_room_ios` folder where the `configure.sh` is located.
+1. For macOs, open Terminal, navigate to the `live_ios` folder where the `configure.sh` is located.

 2. Run the configuration script with the `./configure.sh` command.
-And fill in the AppID ，AppSign (Contact us to get the appSign)  and ServerSecret, which can be obtained in the [ZEGO Admin Console](https://console.zegocloud.com/).
+And fill in the AppID  and ServerSecret, which can be obtained in the [ZEGO Admin Console](https://console.zegocloud.com/).
    <img width="700px" src="images/configure_ios.png"/>

 3. Open the `ZEGOLiveDemo.xcworkspace` in Xcode.